 After touring the farm, we enjoyed a delicious lunch by David Sai, Alex Saw, and Nick Sherbo of farmers market stand turned restaurant Rangoon Bistro.
 I adore their thokes (the chickpea tofu!), and the khao pyan sane is an oversized rice noodle veggie dumpling of pure joy.
 If you haven’t visited their brick and mortar at the Breathe Building yet, get yourself over there!

-I was invited by Growing Gardens to this farm tour.
+I was invited by Growing Gardens to this media farm tour.
 As always, all opinions are my own.